 Common Dryer Vent Problems

 Many dryer vent problems stem from an accumulation of lint and other debris that can clog the vent line and, in turn, decrease efficiency, increase drying time, and create a hidden fire hazard in your home or business.
 Aside from an increased risk of fire, a clogged vent can cause a ‘laundry list’ of problems including mold growth, wasted time and energy, and excessive wear to clothing.
-Here, you can find a summary of the most common dryer vent problems and the solutions that Dryer Vent Wizard of Southeastern PA recommends.
+Here, you can find a summary of the most common dryer vent problems and the solutions that Dryer Vent Wizard of Chester and Delaware Counties recommends.

 Carbon Monoxide Poisoning